composer/composer/doc/03-cli.md

 * **--repository:** Provide one (or more) custom repositories.
 They will be stored in the generated composer.json, and used for auto-completion when prompting for the list of requires.
-Every repository can be either an HTTP URL pointing to a `composer` repository or a JSON string which similar to what the [repositories](04-schema.md#repositories) key accepts.
+Every repository can be either an HTTP URL pointing to a `composer` repository or a JSON string which is similar to what the [repositories](04-schema.md#repositories) key accepts.
 * **--autoload (-a):** Add a PSR-4 autoload mapping to the composer.json.
 Automatically maps your package's namespace to the provided directory.
 (Expects a relative path, e.g. src/) See also [PSR-4 autoload](04-schema.md#psr-4).